Memory describes who we once were.

 We are often faced with a decision that may impact our future.
 Sometimes we are forced to do something we don’t like in order to achieve a longer-term goal.
 Sometimes we pick the things that make us happy in the short term.

-Many founders or employees at Pi Campus come to me asking for advice on what to do.
+Many founders and employees at Pi Campus come to me asking for advice on what to do.
 Sometimes they look for confirmation; sometimes they hope I will give them the courage to take the action that they fear.
 They normally expect me to describe what will happen in their future if they pick option A or option B. I like the feeling of being considered an oracle, so I have egoistically accepted the role for many years.
 These people challenge my predictions with difficult questions, and when they feel the prediction makes some kind of sense, they decide what to do.

 After many years, I have realised that this process can be improved in terms of both the quality of the advice and the time required to dispense it.
 There is a better model that can even be applied to daily decisions, those that may not even seem significant enough to be shared with others.